 Introducing Vutter Kohen.

-An event planning, management, and production unit, centered around art, philosophy, and film.
+An event planning, management, and production art collective, centered around art, philosophy, and film.

 We think of each project like a Park (公園 pronounced Kōen), executed and realized with a team of artists and staff of all disciplines.